 The long-term solution to reducing stress begins by valuing the biology of the respiratory system.

-This quote by Johannes Meischer, Swiss physician, and biologist in 1885 says it all.
-“Over the oxygen supply of the body, carbon dioxide spreads it protecting wings”
+This quote by Johannes Meischer, Swiss physician and biologist, in 1885 says it all.
+“Over the oxygen supply of the body, carbon dioxide spreads its protecting wings.”

-What this means in lay terms, is that Carbon Dioxide regulates the distribution of oxygen to the cells of the body where it is used by the Mitochondria to manufacture the chemical energy needed to run all the systems and organs of the body.
+What this means in lay terms, is that carbon dioxide (CO2) regulates the distribution of oxygen to the cells of the body where it is used by the mitochondria to manufacture the chemical energy needed to run all the systems and organs of the body.

 Here’s an example of how this works.
 Imagine someone who is unaccustomed to public speaking having to give a speech in front of a large audience.
 This person is very nervous as can be seen by the fact that they are breathing very fast through their mouth.
 This is called hyperventilating.
-As a result, this person starts to get dizzy and is in trouble of fainting.
+As a result, this person starts to get dizzy and is in danger of fainting.
 Fainting is the body’s way of stopping the hyperventilation.
 The folk remedy of breathing in and out of a paper bag stops the hyperventilating and the dizziness.
-They are breathing back their own Carbon Dioxide.
+This works because they are rebreathing their own CO2.

-Dr. Konstantin Buteyko, (a Russian physician researching breathing in the 1950’s) called this mini-hyperventilation’s or hidden hyperventilating.
-He proved that a lack of oxygen can exacerbate 150 different diseases.
-The most common being, asthma, anxiety, and panic, high blood pressure, poor digestion, allergies, and fatigue.
+Dr. Konstantin Buteyko, (a Ukrainian physician researching breathing in the 1950’s) called this mini-hyperventilation or hidden hyperventilating.
+He proved that a lack of oxygen can cause or exacerbate 150 different diseases, the most common being asthma, anxiety/ panic, snoring and sleep apnea, high blood pressure, poor digestion, allergies, and fatigue.